yossiazu/prometheus_18.5.23/Exersice.md

 the python_info metric offers details about the Python platform, including specific aspects and corresponding values, his type is gauge.

 # process_virtual_memory_bytes:
-this metric quantifies the size of virtual memory in bytes, which is : 291,508,224 bytes, his type is gauge
+this metric quantifies the size of virtual memory in bytes, which is : 291,508,224 bytes, his type is gauge.

 # process_resident_memory_bytes:
-this metric quantifies the size of resident memory in bytes, representing the portion of the process memory currently held in RAM, his type is gauge
+this metric quantifies the size of resident memory in bytes, representing the portion of the process memory currently held in RAM, his type is gauge.

 # process_start_time_seconds:
 this metric represents the start time of the process since the Unix epoch, measured in seconds, his type is gauge.